martin-beran/fpga/mb50/README.md

     ?

 Show the help for all commands (without an argument), or a help for a single command (with a command name as the argument).
+Variant `?` shows only one line for each command.

 #### History